szebest/events/README.md

 - **Event Location**: The location where the event will take place.

 Once submitted, the new event will appear in the list of planned events.

----

-For further assistance or to report issues, please contact the project maintainers.